-Begin by asking participants: "What will we be planning to do?"
+1. Begin by asking participants: "What will we be planning to do?"
 Some participants will already know that the purpose of planning activities is to move forward with mangrove rehabilitation they may answer: "To Plan Mangrove Rehabilitation," or something similar.

-Refer the participants to the diagram, "The EMR Planning Process".
+2. Refer the participants to the diagram, "The EMR Planning Process".
 Discuss each point with the participants.
 Ask them what they think these points mean, and why they are included.

-- 3. Ask the participants if there is anything that is unclear. - Ask the participants if they think there should be anything added to improve the process. - 5.
+- 3. Ask the participants if there is anything that is unclear. - 4.
+Ask the participants if they think there should be anything added to improve the process. - 5.
 Ask the group, what they think their commitment to this process needs to be?
 Are there different levels or types of commitment?
-Is there a minimum amount of commitment? - At this time, it is best if the facilitators themselves write down their own roles and responsibilities throughout the entire EMR process, including Planning, Implementation, Monitoring and Future Management.
-Next, the participants should be asked to pledge their level of involvement in the - 7.
+Is there a minimum amount of commitment? - 6.
+At this time, it is best if the facilitators themselves write down their own roles and responsibilities throughout the entire EMR process, including Planning, Implementation, Monitoring and Future Management. - 7.
 Next, the participants should be asked to pledge their level of involvement in the EMR planning process.
 The group should also, at this time, determine if there are any consequences of not following through with a commitment.
-Finally, their pledge of commitment should be formalized in some way, for instance by putting their name on a porice to the public. - protection contract and the public, or receiving some sort of tacket of the initial planning session (visioning), the role of the trainers, the anticipated role for participants, and ask whether this is acceptable or if there should be changes.
+Finally, their pledge of commitment should be formalized in some way, for instance by putting their name on a notice to the public, or receiving some sort of token - 8.
+Once a social contract is made, participants can begin to discuss the schedule for the initial planning session (visioning), the role of the trainers, the anticipated role for participants, and ask whether this is acceptable or if there should be changes.

-What kinds of issues were raised during social contracting?
+• What kinds of issues were raised during social contracting?